albarji/teaching-environments/SVMs/README.md

 ## Linux or Mac

-Download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/SVMs/environment-linux.yml) to your computer and open a terminal in the same folder.
+Download the [environment file](https://raw.githubusercontent.com/albarji/teaching-environments/master/SVMs/environment-linux.yml) to your computer (right click -> Save link as...) and open a terminal in the same folder.
 Then type

     conda env create -f environment-linux.yml